MileHacker Logo

 Sedona Arizona, USA Travel Guide

 The region's distinctive geology, with towering sandstone cliffs and buttes, produces a backdrop for hiking, biking, and exploring.
-Beyond outdoor pursuits, Sedona also features a thriving arts scene, with numerous galleries showing local and international talent.
-A long-held reputation for spiritual energy draws many to its acclaimed vortex locations.
+Beyond outdoor pursuits, Sedona also features a thriving arts scene, having a lot of galleries demonstrating local and international talent.
+A long-held reputation for religious energy draws many to its acclaimed vortex locations.

 Highlights